-Did you know you could be connected to facebook.com—and see facebook.com in your web browser’s address bar—while not actually being connected to Facebook’s real website?
+Did you know you could be connected to facebook.com—and see facebook.com in your browser’s address bar—while not actually being connected to Facebook’s real website?
 To understand why, you’ll need to know a bit about DNS.

 Domain Names and IP Addresses

 We use google.com instead of 184.108.40.206 because addresses like google.com are more meaningful and easier for us to remember.
-DNS is often explained as being like a phone book – like a phone book, DNS matches human-readable names to numbers that machines can more easily understand.
+IP addresses are also known to change, but the DNS servers keep up with that new information.
+DNS is often explained as being like a phone book, where you look up someone’s name and the book gives you their phone number.
+Like a phone book, DNS matches human-readable names to numbers that machines can more easily understand.

-The DNS servers you use are likely provided by your Internet service provider (“ISP”).
-If you’re behind a router, your computer is likely using your router as your DNS server, but the router is likely forwarding requests to your Internet service provider’s DNS servers.
+The DNS servers you use are likely provided by your Internet service provider (ISP).
+If you’re behind a router, your computer may be using the router itself as its DNS server, but the router is forwarding requests to your ISP’s DNS servers.

-Computers cache DNS responses, so the DNS request doesn’t happen each time you connect to google.com.
-Once your computer has determined the IP address associated with a domain name, it will remember that for a period of time – this improves connection speed by skipping the DNS request phase.
-Your computer just needs to connect to Google, not its DNS server and then Google.
+Computers cache DNS responses locally, so the DNS request doesn’t happen every single time you connect to a particular domain name that you’ve already visited.
+Once your computer has determined the IP address associated with a domain name, it will remember that for a period of time, which improves connection speed by skipping the DNS request phase.

 For example, when you connect to facebook.com while using your Internet service provider’s legitimate DNS server, the DNS server will respond with the actual IP address of Facebook’s servers.

 However, if your computer or network is pointed at a malicious DNS server set up by a scammer, the malicious DNS server could respond with a different IP address entirely.
-In this way, it’s possible that you could see “facebook.com” in your web browser’s address bar, but you may not actually be at the real facebook.com – behind the scenes, the malicious DNS server has pointed you to a different IP address.
+In this way, it’s possible that you could see “facebook.com” in your browser’s address bar, but you may not actually be at the real facebook.com.
+Behind the scenes, the malicious DNS server has pointed you to a different IP address.

-To avoid this problem, ensure you’re running antivirus software.
+To avoid this problem, ensure that you’re running good antivirus and anti-malware apps.
 You should also watch for certificate error messages on encrypted (HTTPS) websites.
 For example, if you try to connect to your bank’s website and see an “invalid certificate” message, this could be a sign that you’re using a malicious DNS server that’s pointing you to a fake website, which is only pretending to be your bank.

 Why You Might Want To Use Third-Party DNS Servers

-As we’ve established above, you’re probably using your Internet service provider’s default DNS servers.
-However, you don’t have to – you can use DNS servers run by a third party instead of your default DNS servers.
+As we’ve established above, you’re probably using your ISP’s default DNS servers.
+However, you don’t have to.
+Instead, you can use DNS servers run by a third party.
 Two of the most popular third-party DNS servers are OpenDNS and Google Public DNS.

-In some cases, these DNS servers may provide you with faster DNS resolves, speeding up your connection the first time you connect to a domain name.
+In some cases, these DNS servers may provide you with faster DNS resolves—speeding up your connection the first time you connect to a domain name.
 However, the actual speed differences you see will vary depending on how far you are from the third-party DNS servers and how fast your ISP’s DNS servers are.
-If your ISP’s DNS servers are fast and you’re located a long way from OpenDNS or Google DNS’s servers, you may see slower DNS resolves with a third-party DNS server.
+If your ISP’s DNS servers are fast and you’re located a long way from OpenDNS or Google DNS’s servers, you may see slower DNS resolves than when using your ISP’s DNS server.

 OpenDNS also provides optional website filtering.
 For example, if you enable the filtering, accessing a pornographic website from your network could result in a “Blocked” page appearing instead of the pornographic website.
-Behind the scenes, OpenDNS has returned the IP address of a website with a “Blocked” messsage instead of the IP address of the pornographic website—this takes advantage of the way DNS works to block websites.
+Behind the scenes, OpenDNS has returned the IP address of a website with a “Blocked” message instead of the IP address of the pornographic website—this takes advantage of the way DNS works to block websites.